Top US diplomat criticizes FIFA armband threat at World Cup | Law-Order

 One major issue to discuss is Iran.
 Nonproliferation experts say Iran now has enough uranium enriched up to 60% — a short step from weapons-grade levels — to reprocess into fuel for a nuclear weapon if it chooses to do so.

-Tehran insists its program is peaceful, though it has drastically expanded it since the collapse of its 2015 nuclear deal with world powers.
+Tehran insists its program is peaceful, though it has drastically expanded it since the collapse of Iran's 2015 nuclear deal with world powers.

-Meanwhile, Iran is being rocked by monthslong protests following the Sept.
-16 death of a 22-year-old woman who had been earlier arrested by the country's morality police.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)